-- capabilities allows us to provide our customers with reliable supplies of propane during periods of tight supply.
+- assets and services allow us to provide our customers with reliable supplies of propane during periods of tight supply.
 These capabilities also allow us to moderate the effects of commodity price volatility and reduce significant fluctuations in our sales volumes. - Experienced management team.
-Our senior management team and board of directors includes some of the most senior officers of DCP Midstream, LLC and former senior officers from other energy companies who have extensive experience in the midstream industry.
-Our management team has a proven track record of enhancing value through the acquisition, optimization and integration of midstream assets.
+Our senior management team and board of directors include some of the most senior officers of DCP Midstream, LLC and former senior officers from other energy companies who have extensive experience in the midstream industry.
+We believe our management team has a proven track record of enhancing value through the acquisition, optimization and integration of midstream assets.